rollbar/docs/onboarding/apex.md

         `{{ server_access_token }}`

-    3. Click _Finish_.
+    3. Click _Save and Verify_.

-8. Wait until Rollbar for Apex prepares your organization to use the SDK.

-    1. You will see the following final steps being performed:

-        - _Salesforce Metadata API enabled_
-        - _Rollbar API endpoint allowed_
-        - _Rollbar ping successful_
-        - _Rollbar Email Service set up_
-        - _Apex Notifications forwarding set up_
-        - _Access Token correct_

-    2. When the package and your organization is fully configured, all of them should turn green and you will be presented with a _Success_ installation page.

-    3. The SDK will send a welcome message to your Rollbar project right away.
+7. The SDK will send a welcome message to your Rollbar project right away.
 You should be able to find it in your items view in Rollbar.

-9. You can now use Rollbar for Apex in your organization.
+8. You can now use Rollbar for Apex in your organization.

 # Send a test message
 Sending a message to Rollbar is as simple as:
 ```
-Rollbar.log('info', 'Hello World');
+rollbar.Rollbar.log('info', 'Hello World');
 ```

 You can copy and paste the above Apex code either to your Developer Console and execute it anonymously (`Developer Console` → `Debug` → `Open Execute Anonymous Window`).